2007 British premium-rate phone-in scandal: Pre-2007

 There had been some investigations into the use of PRS in television programmes in the years leading up to 2007.
 In 2005, Ofcom found two broadcasters to be in breach of their licensing conditions for failure to maintain recordings of quiz programmes following complaints about their handling of competitions.
 In October 2006, ICSTIS received 2,635 complaints regarding the seventh series of Channel 4's reality television show Big Brother, after Nikki Grahame—who had been evicted (voted out) by paying viewers—was allowed to return to the programme.
 This controversy led to fines totaling nearly £50,000 for the phone service providers.'
-Between late 2006 and early 2007, Ofcom recorded breaches against broadcasters regarding the fairness of television quiz shows and competitions, including TWC, Channel 4, ITV and Channel 5.
+Between late 2006 and early 2007, Ofcom recorded breaches against broadcasters regarding the fairness of television quiz shows and competitions, including The Wrestling Channel, Channel 4, ITV and Channel 5.
 In January 2007, Gamecast UK was issued a fine of £100,000 for its broadcast of pre-recorded competitions inviting viewers to call a premium rate number when they had no chance of winning, in addition to other serious code breaches regarding the broadcast of pornographic material and other unauthorised broadcasts.
 Gamecast's licence was ultimately revoked in April 2007 after failing to pay the fine.